 Adding External Links

 Adding links to other websites is also important.
-The key part to this is to NOT link to a website that has the same focus keyword a phrase as YOUR article.
+The crucial part of this is to NOT link to a website.
+That has the same focus keyword a phrase as YOUR article.
 This may be a challenge at first, but is something you can get better at by trying.
 If you plan to add affiliate links, you must make these links ‘no follow’.
 Do this manually by creating your link and then clicking the ‘Text’ tab above WordPress’ text editor and manually adding: rel=”nofollow” to the <a> tag of your link.
 Adding affiliate links to articles drops your rank on Google and other search engines.

 Code <a href=”YOUR LINK” rel=”nofollow”>YOUR TEXT</a>